oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 urn:oasis:names:tc:xacml:3.0:function:xpath-node-count

-*This function SHALL take an “urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression” as an argument and evaluates to an “http://www.w3.org/2001/XMLSchema#integer”.
+*This function SHALL take an `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` as an argument and evaluates to an `http://www.w3.org/2001/XMLSchema#integer`.
 The value returned from the function SHALL be the count of the nodes within the node-set that match the given XPath expression.
-If the <Content> element of the category to which the XPath expression applies to is not present in the request, this function SHALL return a value of zero.
+If the `<Content>` element of the category to which the XPath expression applies to is not present in the request, this function SHALL return a value of zero.

 urn:oasis:names:tc:xacml:3.0:function:xpath-node-equal

-* This function SHALL take two “urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression” arguments and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-The function SHALL return "True" if any of the XML nodes in the node-set matched by the first argument equals any of the XML nodes in the node-set matched by the second argument.
+* This function SHALL take two `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` arguments and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+The function SHALL return `True` if any of the XML nodes in the node-set matched by the first argument equals any of the XML nodes in the node-set matched by the second argument.
 Two nodes are considered equal if they have the same identity.
-If the <Content> element of the category to which either XPath expression applies to is not present in the request, this function SHALL return a value of “False”.
+If the `<Content>` element of the category to which either XPath expression applies to is not present in the request, this function SHALL return a value of `False`.

 urn:oasis:names:tc:xacml:3.0:function:xpath-node-match

-* This function SHALL take two “urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression” arguments and SHALL return an “http://www.w3.org/2001/XMLSchema#boolean”.
-This function SHALL evaluate to "True" if one of the following two conditions is satisfied: (1) Any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument; (2) any node below any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument.
+* This function SHALL take two `urn:oasis:names:tc:xacml:3.0:data-type:xpathExpression` arguments and SHALL return an `http://www.w3.org/2001/XMLSchema#boolean`.
+This function SHALL evaluate to `True` if one of the following two conditions is satisfied: (1) Any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument; (2) any node below any of the XML nodes in the node-set matched by the first argument is equal to any of the XML nodes in the node-set matched by the second argument.
 Two nodes are considered equal if they have the same identity.
-If the <Content> element of the category to which either XPath expression applies to is not present in the request, this function SHALL return a value of “False”.
+If the `<Content>` element of the category to which either XPath expression applies to is not present in the request, this function SHALL return a value of `False`.

-NOTE: The first condition is equivalent to "xpath-node-equal", and guarantees that "xpath-node-equal" is a special case of "xpath-node-match".
+NOTE: The first condition is equivalent to `xpath-node-equal`, and guarantees that `xpath-node-equal` is a special case of `xpath-node-match`.

 ### E.3.16 Other functions

 urn:oasis:names:tc:xacml:3.0:function:access-permitted

-* This function SHALL take an “http://www.w3.org/2001/XMLSchema#anyURI” and an "http://www.w3.org/2001/XMLSchema#string" as arguments.
+* This function SHALL take an `http://www.w3.org/2001/XMLSchema#anyURI` and an `http://www.w3.org/2001/XMLSchema#string` as arguments.
 The first argument SHALL be interpreted as an **_attribute_** category.
 The second argument SHALL be interpreted as the XML content of an `<Attributes>` element with `Category` equal to the first argument.
-The function evaluates to an "http://www.w3.org/2001/XMLSchema#boolean".
-This function SHALL return "True" if and only if the **_policy_** evaluation described below returns the value of "Permit".
+The function evaluates to an `http://www.w3.org/2001/XMLSchema#boolean`.
+This function SHALL return `True` if and only if the **_policy_** evaluation described below returns the value of `Permit`.

 * The following evaluation is described as if the **_context_** is actually instantiated, but it is only required that an equivalent result be obtained.